Edward Burgess (yacht designer): Yacht design

+A steam yacht named Melissa designed by Burgess was purchased by actor William H. Crane and renamed The Senator after one of Crane's most popular plays.
+An image of The Senator passing Minot's Ledge Light features on the label of Cohasset Punch liqueur, which debuted at Crane's residence in the 1890s.

 Personal life

-Burgess married Caroline Louisa Sullivant on June 2, 1877 in Boston.
+Burgess married Caroline Louisa Sullivant on June 2, 1877, in Boston.
 They had two sons, William Starling Burgess and Charles Paine Burgess.
 His family had a home in Beverly, Massachusetts near current day Lynch Park.

-Burgess died July 12, 1891 of typhoid fever.
-Caroline died September 16, 1891 in Boston of pneumonia.
+Burgess died July 12, 1891, of typhoid fever.
+Caroline died September 16, 1891, in Boston of pneumonia.
 They are both buried at Mount Auburn Cemetery lot #1167 Geranium Path.

 Burgess was inducted into the America's Cup Hall of Fame in 1994.